In one sentence:

 - Boutique SIs — Specialized firms (5–50 people) with deep expertise in a narrow domain (e.g., RevOps tooling, identity management, data engineering).

-How SaaS Vendors Work with SIs
+How Vendors Work with SIs

 SI relationships typically involve four motions: